 This is heavily dependent on just how hot it is outside.
 However, heat radiates away from hot areas outward to cooler areas.
 This means as long as your body remains hotter than the air around you, then you are actively making an effort to release your body heat into the air.

-When the air temperature approaches 100 degrees, the body’s temperature is then rivaling the air temperature, and as a result, the heat is increasingly trapped in your body.
+When the air temperature approaches 100 degrees, the body’s temperature (98.6 on average at normal) is then rivaling the air temperature, and as a result, the heat is increasingly trapped in your body.

 How does your body manage extra heat?

-Naturally, your body makes you sweat as a way to cool you down.
+Naturally, your body makes you sweat as a way to cool down.
 However, even sweating can further strain your overall cardiovascular system.
 Sodium, potassium, and other crucial minerals are lost in your sweat (this is why many sports drinks are high in sodium).
-These minerals are critical to keeping your muscles moving without cramping, transmitting information to your nerves, and managing your body’s fluids.
+These minerals are critical to keeping your muscles moving without cramping, as well as transmitting information to your nerves, and managing your body’s fluids.

 Individuals with heart disease may be on medications that are already removing certain fluids from the body, so excessive sweating can prove to be even more dangerous.